 SATURDAY, SEPTEMBER 21

 Our next soup kitchen visit will be held on Saturday, September 21, and we are in need of servers and black shirts (certified kitchen staff).
 If you can spare a few hours to help those in need, we'd appreciate your help.
-Sign up via Sign Up Genius to volunteer as a server (11:15am-1:00pm) or Black Shirt (9:30am-1:00pm).
+Sign up via Sign Up Genius (below) to volunteer as a server (11:15am-1:00pm) or Black Shirt (9:30am-1:00pm).
 You may also text Judy Schryver at 973-727-1480.
-Look for a Sign Up Genius invitation being sent out next week.

 PRAYER JOYS AND CONCERNS